K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 8. Check the Configuration Management Service Instance that was entered at the space dashboard.
 Go to Configuration Management Dashboard by clicking the “Dashboard” button on the right side of Configuration Management Service Instance.
 ![009]

-9. When using the dashboard for the first time after creating a Configuration Management Service, enter password between 6~16 letters.
+9. When using the dashboard for the first time after creating a Configuration Management Service, enter a password between 6~16 letters.
 ![010]

 ### <div id='9'/> 3.1.2.
 Repository Contributor Authority Management
-The purpose of managing the Repository Contributor Authority is to give authorities to the contributors.
-The management are the followings:
+The purpose of managing the Repository Contributor Authority is to give authority to the contributors.
+The management is the followings:
 Add, delete, and check Repository Contributor authority, check Instance User authority, search User ID repository contributor, and search instance ID through filtering.

 ### <div id='10'/> 3.1.2.1.1.
 Add Repository Contributor Authority
 1. On the Configuration Management Repository List page, click the name of the repository to add authority.
 ![011]

 2. Once it's clicked, it will take you to the Repository Details page.
-Among the three tabs on the page, click the rightmost tab, Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.
+Among the three tabs on the page, click the rightmost tab, the Contributor tab, which is located below the 'View/Edit Details' and 'Create New' buttons.

-3. Click “Add Contributor” button once the page appears.
+3. Click the “Add Contributor” button once the page appears.
 ![012]

 4. Enter the User to give authority within [Search Source Controller User].
-After checking the user in the user search list, click "+" icon.
+After checking the user in the user search list, click the "+" icon.
 ![013]

 5. Bellow [Search Source Controller User], [Invite Contributor], Authority and descriptions are shown.